 The A.A. degree is available to students who have done the following:

 Students who meet these requirements do not automatically receive the A.A. degree.
-Students must apply for the degree in the University Advising Center (see Academic Calendar for submission deadlines).
+Students must apply for the degree in the First Year Advising Center (see Academic Calendar for submission deadlines).
 The A.A. degree will not be awarded in the same semester that the baccalaureate degree is awarded or in any semester following the completion of the baccalaureate degree.

 To be considered for a posthumous degree, generally undergraduate students shall have successfully completed at least eighty percent of the chosen UWF degree program, be in good standing at the University of West Florida, and have met the University of West Florida degree residency requirements.
 The student’s academic department must initiate the request for a posthumous degree through the Provost’s Office.